external-secrets/external-secrets/docs/provider/keeper-security.md

 - `appKey`
 - `appOwnerPublicKey`

-This config will be required to create your secretStores
+This base64 encoded jsong string will be required to create your secretStores

 ## Important note about this documentation
 _**The KepeerSecurity calls the entries in vaults 'Records'.
 These docs use the same term.**_